-Stuffed Peppers with mince and rice is a very popular dish in Greece, and I advise you to try it unreservedly, you will love it.
+Stuffed Peppers with mince meat and rice, aka Yemista, is a very popular dish in Greece, and I advise you to try it unreservedly, you will love it.

 Ingredients: 6 green or red peppers 1 ½ cup olive oil 250 gr.
 Minced meat 6 heaped tablespoonfuls rice 1 chopped onion 1 eggplant grated 1 zucchini grated ½ cup white wine 2 large tomatoes chopped or grated Allspice at the tip of the spoon 1/2 cup chopped parsley 1/3 cup bread crumbs Salt, pepper 3 – 4 Potatoes Salt, pepper